primary

 Biography

-From 2022 to today, Dr. Beka has served as a consultant for the Digital Sīra Project at the College of Islamic Studies, Hamad Bin Khalifa University, where he leads multilingual research and digital teams in producing innovative 3D and VR educational content on the Prophet’s life.
+Dr. Rezart Beka is an assistant professor of Islamic Studies at the College of Islamic Studies (CIS), Hamad Bin Khalifa University (HBKU).
+He has also served as a consultant for the Digital Sirah Project at CIS, where he leads multilingual research and digital teams in producing innovative 3D and VR educational content on the Prophet’s life.

 PhD in Arabic and Islamic Studies